go-outside-labs/fake/content/about.md

 * consider buying local, joining a swap group, or getting onto [BISQ](https://bisq.network/).
 * if buying from big corps:
     * robinhood is a NO NO. Do not leave your coins there.
 No option to withdraw to your wallet.
-    * coinbase let you can use get lower fees when paying and then withdraw to your wallet.
+    * coinbase give you lower fees when paying for pro.
+You can then withdraw to your wallet.
 Still not the best option, coinbase has had a lot of problems over the years.
     * gemini and binance.us are all right in the US, kraken is all right in Europe.
 Withdraw to your wallet.
     * cashApp is all right in the US, and it’s a 2 step process.
 Step 1 is buying, step 2 is withdrawal to your wallet.